Augmenta-tech/UnrealLiveLinkAugmenta-Demo/README.md

 ## Setup

-For more information on the plugin setup, please refer to the plugin [documentation](https://github.com/Augmenta-tech/UnrealLiveLinkAugmenta/blob/main/README.md).
+For more information on the Live Link Augmenta setup, please refer to the plugin [documentation](https://github.com/Augmenta-tech/UnrealLiveLinkAugmenta/blob/main/README.md).

 ## Content